 - No new books for now.
 Just keep whatever was with you.

 - If you have a good friend circle, you can discuss chapter reviews or question bank discussions.
 Effective for long term.

-- Studying is of utmost importance.
+- Manage boards and stay healthy.
+Studying is of utmost importance.
 And what about health.
 Equally important right!

 - You can’t take the risk of getting ill near to exams when you have worked hard for so long to get good marks.

 - If you are to give your board exam also, manage time effectively.
 Syllabus is the same.
 Just the approach varies.
 Try to solve board previous year papers too.